gizem-akman/EC-APP/README.md

 ## Supplementary information for the paper

-- **Variation1.md** Presents the communication flow of Variation 1 and explains the steps.
+- **Variant1.md** Presents the communication flow of Variant 1 and explains the steps.
 - **PerformanceAnalysis.md** Includes the benchmarking and detailed breakdown of the performance analysis.

 ## Proof of Concept